The Best and Worst American Cities For Runners Ranked

 In This Article

-In theory, running is one of the most simple sports in the world.
-Compared to other activities, it requires relatively little- just a pair of sneakers and some motivation.
-As much as we’d like running to always feel that simple, we know there are other factors that impact our running – one of those being location.
-If you’ve ever trekked through a blizzard or hopped around an urban obstacle course on a run, not all running routes are created equally.
+In theory, running is one of the simplest sports in the world.
+Compared to other activities, it requires relatively little — just a pair of sneakers and some motivation.
+As much as we’d like running to always feel that simple, we know other factors shape every run — and one of the biggest is location.
+If you’ve ever trekked through a blizzard or hopped around an urban obstacle course on a run, you know not all running routes are created equal.
 Where you hit the pavement matters.
-That’s why we set out to find the best cities for runners in America
+That’s why we originally set out in 2023 to find the best cities for runners in America — and why we’re revisiting the list in 2026 with fresh data.

 Our Best Cities for Runners Methodology